therealdavids/codeissoftware/_posts/2018-04-20-with-the-heart.md

     "Just do X. It'll work just fine."
 </span>

-You do X. It works perfectly and with now fuss!
+You do X. It works perfectly and with no fuss!

 <span class="bubble you">
     "How did you figure that out so quickly!?"